-- 11.1 Each Party's total aggregate liability in each Contract Year under this Framework Contract (whether in tort, contract or otherwise) is no more than £100,000. - 11.2 Each Party's total aggregate liability in each Contract Year under each Call-Off Contract (whether in tort, contract or otherwise) is no more than the greater of £5 million or 150% of the Estimated Yearly Charges unless specified in the Call-Off Order Form - 11.3 No Party is liable to the other for: - any indirect Losses - Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect) - 11.4 In spite of Clause 11.1 and 11.2, neither Party limits or excludes any of the following: - its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors - its liability for bribery or fraud or fraudulent misrepresentation by it or its employees - any liability that cannot be excluded or limited by Law - to the extent it arises as a result of a Default by the Supplier, any fine or penalty incurred by the Relevant Authority pursuant to Law and any costs incurred by the Relevant Authority in defending any proceedings which result in such fine or penalty; or - its obligation to pay the required Management Charge or Default Management Charge
+- 11.1 Each Party's total aggregate liability in each Contract Year under this Framework Contract (whether in tort, contract or otherwise) is no more than £100,000. - 11.2 Each Party's total aggregate liability in each Contract Year under each Call-Off Contract (whether in tort, contract or otherwise) is no more than the greater of £5 million or 150% of the Estimated Yearly Charges unless specified in the Call-Off Order Form - 11.3 No Party is liable to the other for:

-- 11.5 In spite of Clauses 11.1 and 11.2, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 8.3, 9.5 or Call-Off Schedule 2 (Staff Transfer) of a Contract. - 11.6 In spite of Clauses 11.1, 11.2 but subject to Clauses 11.3 and 11.4, the Supplier's aggregate liability in each and any Contract Year under each Contract under Clause 14.8 shall in no event exceed the Data Protection Liability Cap. - 11.7 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with each Contract, including any indemnities. - 11.8 When calculating the Supplier's liability under Clause 11.1 or 11.2 the following items will not be taken into consideration: - Deductions - any items specified in Clause 11.5 or Clause 11.6 - 11.9 If more than one Supplier is party to a Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+- any indirect Losses - Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect) - 11.4 In spite of Clause 11.1 and 11.2, neither Party limits or excludes any of the following: - its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors - its liability for bribery or fraud or fraudulent misrepresentation by it or its employees - any liability that cannot be excluded or limited by Law - its obligation to pay the required Management Charge or Default Management Charge - 11.5 In spite of Clauses 11.1 and 11.2, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 8.3, 9.5, 12.2 or 14.8 or Call-Off Schedule 2 (Staff Transfer) of a Contract. - 11.6 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with each Contract, including any indemnities. - 11.7 When calculating the Supplier's liability under Clause 11.1 or 11.2 the following items will not be taken into consideration: - Deductions - any items specified in Clause 11.5 - 11.8 If more than one Supplier is party to a Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.